Massive Uncoordinated Multiple Access for Beyond 5G: System Model

 \section{System Model}

-Consider $K_{\rm{u}}$ \ac{iot} devices communicating with a single \ac{iot} \ac{bs} in a single-hop communication, as shown in Fig. \ref{fig:long_shortyu}.
+Consider $K_{\rm{u}}$ \ac{iot} devices communicating with a single \ac{iot} \ac{bs} in a single-hop communication.
 It is considered that the \ac{iot} devices transmit data in short packets over independent doubly block fading channel, where the fading channel is block fading in time and in frequency.
-The probability of packet transmission for each \ac{iot} device is assumed to be $P_{\rm{a}}$.\footnote{Both known and unknown probability of activity are studied in this paper.} The \ac{iot} devices transmit their packet after receiving a beacon signal transmitted by the \ac{iot} \ac{bs}.
+The activity rate for each \ac{iot} device is assumed to be $P_{\rm{a}}$.\footnote{Both known and unknown activity rate are studied in this paper.} The \ac{iot} devices transmit their packet after receiving a beacon signal transmitted by the \ac{iot} \ac{bs}.
 This signal is periodically transmitted with period $T_{\rm{t}}= N_{\rm{s}}T_{\rm{s}}+\tau_{\rm{max}}$, where $N_{\rm{s}}$ is the number of symbols per \ac{iot} packet, $T_{\rm{s}}$ is the symbol duration, and $\tau_{\rm{max}}$ is the known maximum delay of the single-hop \ac{iot} network.
 It is assumed that $T_{\rm{t}}$ equals the coherence time of the fading channel.
-The coherence time of the wireless channel in suburban locations is approximately $0.5$s.
-The coherence bandwidth of wireless channel is typically in the range of $100$ kHz to $1$MHz.
-Thus, the coherence block is in the range of $5 \times 10^{4}$ to $5 \times 10^{5}$ chips.

-We denote $\Set{X}_{\rm{u}} \triangleq \{0,1,\dots,K_{\rm{u}}-1\}$ and $\RS{X}_{\rm{a}}$ the total and active \ac{iot} devices in the network, respectively.
-The round-trip delay of the $k$th \ac{iot} device is shown by ${\tau}_{k} \triangleq 2\ell_k/c$, ${\tau}_k \in [0,\tau_{{\rm{max}}}]$, where $c$ is the speed of light, and $\ell_k$ is the distance between the $k$-th \ac{iot} device and the \ac{bs}.
-We consider that $\tau_k$, $k, \in \Set{X}_{\rm{u}}$, is known at the receiver.} Fig. \ref{fig:Fnk} illustrates the received \ac{iot} packets at the \ac{bs}.
+We denote $\mathcal{X}_{\rm{u}} \triangleq \{0,1,\dots,K_{\rm{u}}-1\}$ and $\mathcal{X}_{\rm{a}}$ the total and active \ac{iot} devices in the network, respectively.
+The round-trip delay of the $k$th \ac{iot} device is shown by ${\tau}_{k} \triangleq 2d_k/c$, ${\tau}_k \in [0,\tau_{{\rm{max}}}]$, where $c$ is the speed of light, and $d_k$ is the distance between the $k$-th \ac{iot} device and the \ac{bs}.
+We consider that $\tau_k$, $k, \in \mathcal{X}_{\rm{u}}$, is known at the receiver.
+Fig. \ref{fig:Fnk} illustrates the received \ac{iot} packets at the \ac{bs}.